FumiyukiKato/uldp-fl/README.md

 # ULDP-FL: Federated Learning with Across Silo User-Level Differentially Privacy

+The paper has been uploaded in arxiv https://arxiv.org/abs/2308.12210.

 Tested at all of
 - `Ubuntu18.04`
 - `macOS Monterey v12.1, Apple M1 Max Chip`